kodlist/moo-jsonplaceholder-qa/README.md

 ![](images/scenario_get_del_01.JPG)

-> If you are familiar with Cucumber, the big difference(cucumber-vs-karate) here is that you **don't** need to write extra "glue" code or Java "step definitions" !

 ### Project Structure

 ![](images/project_struc_01.jpg)

-> In the next image you will witness the **Configuration file** and Karate keyword **Background** in feature file
+> In the next image you will witness the **Configuration file** and Karate keyword **Background** in feature file To see **Configuration file** in this project, [click](https://github.com/meharlist/moo-jsonplaceholder-qa/blob/master/src/test/java/karate-config.js) here, and to witness or understand **Background** [click](https://github.com/meharlist/moo-jsonplaceholder-qa/blob/master/src/test/java/moo/users/users.feature) here.

 ![](images/baseUrl_config_feature_file.jpg)

+> If you are familiar with Cucumber, the big difference(cucumber-vs-karate) here is that you **don't** need to write extra "glue" code or Java "step definitions" !

+:thumbsup: **Good Luck with [Karate](https://github.com/intuit/karate#quickstart)**